Inequality and Inequity in Network-based Ranking and Recommendation Algorithms: Results

 So far, we show that PageRank and WTF on our network model produce high inequality and a wide-range of possible inequity outcomes.
 How much of that inequality or inequity was a product of homophily or preferential attachment?
 To see the effects of these two mechanisms alone, we generate new networks by turning on and off the homophily and preferential attachment features (see Methods for the details of the models).

-\Cref{fig:vh_pagerank} shows the inequality and inequity produced by PageRank on a variety of models: DPA (Directed Preferential Attachment), DH (Directed Homophily), Random, and \model~(see Figure S3 in the supplementary material for WTF).
+\Cref{fig:vh_pagerank} shows the inequality and inequity produced by PageRank on a variety of models: DPA (Directed Preferential Attachment), DH (Directed Homophily), Random, and {DPAH}~(see Supplementary Figure S3 for WTF).
 Results from both algorithms show that networks whose nodes connect through preferential attachment (DPA) produce on average higher inequality compared to DH and Random.
-However, when preferential attachment is combined with homophily (\model), this inequality increases even further.
-Additionally, we see that WTF produces higher inequality compared to PageRank (see section A.3 in the supplementary material for more details).
+However, when preferential attachment is combined with homophily ({DPAH}), this inequality increases even further.
+Additionally, we see that WTF produces higher inequality compared to PageRank (see Supplementary Appendix A.4 for more details).
 Inequity, on the other hand, is mainly driven by homophily.
-This means that, homophily (\model~and DH) influences both, inequality and inequity in both algorithms.
+This means that, homophily ({DPAH}~and DH) influences both, inequality and inequity in both algorithms.

 Note that in \Cref{fig:vh_pagerank}, we fixed the activity of nodes to $\gamma_M=\gamma_m=3.0$.
-However, when we set these parameters to $\gamma_M=\gamma_m<3.0$ (lower values), inequality decreases, see Figure S4 in the supplementary material.
-Additionally, in Figure S5 in the supplementary material, we see that edge density also plays a role in the inequality produced by PageRank and WTF.
+However, when we set these parameters to $\gamma_M=\gamma_m<3.0$ (more active nodes or lower values of $\gamma$ as found in several scale-free networks~\cite{albert2002statistical}), inequality decreases, see Supplementary Figure S5.
+This behavior holds even if the minority group is the only one increasing its activity ($\gamma_m=1.5 < \gamma_M=3.0$) which in turn increases inequity against the majority, see Supplementary Figure S6.
+Additionally, in Supplementary Figure S4, we see that edge density also plays a role in the inequality produced by PageRank and WTF.
 This means that, by further adjusting these two parameters (node activity and edge density), we would expect changes only to inequality since inequity is mainly affected by homophily as we saw before.